openapi-processor/openapi-processor-spring/docs/mapping/global.md

     - java.lang.String
 ```

-The generatr will replace any use of `StringPage` with the **to** type and add the generic types
+The processor will replace any use of `StringPage` with the **to** type and add the generic types
  (in the given order) to the **to** type.

-In case of the example above the generatr will create `Page<String>` instead of `StringPage` with an
+In case of the example above the processor will create `Page<String>` instead of `StringPage` with an
 additional `import` for the generic type (.. ignoring imports on `java.lang`).

 <div markdown="1">
 **Important:**

-The generatr does support only one level of generics.
+The processor does support only one level of generics.
 It is not possible to provide generic parameters
 to generic parameters.
 </div>{: .note .important .mb-6}